sonic-net/SONiC/doc/distributed-data-plane-verification/coral.md

   - `updateLEC()`: get the updates of data plane from the database container and update the LECs incrementally.

 ## vagentd

-- Dispatcher
+The vagentd process uses a dispatch-worker thread pool design.

-  This class dispatches the counting tasks to workers.
+### Dispatcher

-  Dispatcher receives the configurations from the planner, and establishes socket connections with neighboring devices.
+The Dispatcher class receives the computation task configurations from the planner and spawns Worker threads correspondingly.
+It also establishes socket connections with neighboring devices, dispatches received messages to corresponding Worker threads, and sends the messages from Worker threads to corresponding neighbor devices.

-  The main methods in Dispatcher are:
+The main methods in Dispatcher include:

-  - `receiveInstruction()`: receive instruction from planner (e.g., receives new DVNet and construct workers).
+  - `receiveInstruction()`: receive instructions on computation tasks from the planner, and spawn corresponding Worker threads.
+This method is only invoked when the system starts or the planner updates the computation tasks based on operators' instructions.
-  - `receiveMessage()`: receive the counting message from neighboring device and dispatch task to the corresponding workers.
+  - `receiveMessage()`: receive the verification messages from neighboring devices and dispatch them to the corresponding workers.
-  - `receiveLECUpdate()`: receive the updates of LECs from lecbuilderd and dispatch update task to workers.
+  - `receiveLECUpdate()`: receive the updates of LECs from lecbuilderd and dispatch them to corresponding workers.
-  - `sendMessage()`: send the counting message to the neighboring device where the precursor node of the node in the DVNet resides.
+  - `sendMessage()`: receive the sendResult requests from workers and send them to corresponding devices.
-  - `sendResult()`: send the counting result to the planner.
+  - `sendAlert()`: if a worker specifies in its sendResult request that the result indicates a violation of an operator-specified requirement, the dispatcher sends an alert to the operators.

-- Worker
+### Worker

-  This class executes the counting tasks.
+This class executes the lightweight computation tasks specified by the planner.
-  A node in DVNet corresponds to a worker.
+  Each node in DVNet corresponds to a worker thread.
   The running state of Worker is controlled by the thread pool.
-  The main methods in Worker are:
+  The main methods in Worker include:
-  - `receiveMessage()`: receive the counting message from dispatcher, and execute the counting task.
+  - `receiveMessage()`: receive the verification message from the dispatcher, and execute the computation task incrementally.
-  - `receiveLECUpdate()`: receive the updates of LECs from dispatcher, and execute the update task.
+  - `receiveLECUpdate()`: receive the updates of LECs from the dispatcher, and execute the computation task incrementally.
-  - `sendMessage()`: send the counting message to dispatcher, which sends it to the precursor node of the node in the DVNet.
+  - `sendResult()`: send the result of the computation task to the dispatcher, which either forwards it to a corresponding neighbor device or sends an alert to the operators, depending on whether a violation of an operator-specified requirement is found by the worker.

 [comment]: <> (## 4.1 Overview)